You want wholesome delicious raw milk - and we make it easy to do that!

 $5.75 per half gallon share per week

-Shenandoah Valley: Staunton, Harrisonburg, New Market, Mt.
-Sidney, Stuarts Draft, Raphine, & Lexington
+Shenandoah Valley: Staunton, Harrisonburg, Mt.
+Sidney, Stuarts Draft, Waynesboro, Raphine, & Lexington

-Central Virginia: Charlottesville, Crozet, Waynesboro, Palmyra, Madison, Ruckersville, Culpeper, Remington, Fredericksburg
+Central Virginia: Charlottesville, Crozet, Palmyra, Kents Store, Madison, Ruckersville, Culpeper, Remington, Fredericksburg

-Richmond Metro: Glen Allen, Tuckahoe, Bon Air, Northside, The Fan, Mechanicsville, & New Kent/Bottoms Bridge
+Richmond Metro: Glen Allen, Tuckahoe, Bon Air, Northside, The Fan, Forest Hill, Gaskins, Mechanicsville, New Kent/Bottoms Bridge, & Providence Forge